MdEhsanulHaqueKanan/house-plant-species-identifier-machine-learning-flask-app/README.md

 *   **Model**: `EfficientNet-B0`
 *   **Framework**: PyTorch
-*   **Training**: The model was custom-trained on a diverse dataset of house plant images.
-The weights used in this application (`house_plant_classifier_v1.pth`) are the result of this training process.
+*   **Training**: This model is not pre-trained.
+The `house_plant_classifier_v1.pth` weights are the result of a complete training process executed from scratch on a Kaggle GPU.
+This involved data augmentation and writing the full PyTorch training/validation loop to fine-tune the model.
+The entire end-to-end process is documented in the [Kaggle Notebook](./notebook/house-plant-identification.ipynb) included in this repository.
 *   **Classes**: The model is capable of identifying **47 different species** of common house plants.
 See `class_names.txt` for the full list.

 ---